-It can be hard work to build your savings over time.
-It doesn’t just come down to how much you’re putting away after each pay check - although we all know the higher, the better.
-The interest rate also plays a pretty big part as the higher the rate, the faster your hard-earned savings will grow.
+It can be a hard slog to build your savings over time.
+It doesn't just come down to how much you're putting away each payday - although we all know the more, the better.

-As long as you let the bank know your tax file number (TFN).
-While this isn’t mandatory by any means, choosing not to provide your TFN could see you pay withholding tax on your interest earnings.
+This is much easier if you've supplied your bank with your tax file number (TFN).
+While this isn't mandatory, choosing not to provide your TFN will see you pay withholding tax on your interest earnings at the highest marginal tax rate.

 What is withholding tax on a savings account?